auth0-blog/react-wiki-auth/README.md

-# Auth-0 Wiki Tutorial
+# Auth0 Wiki App

-In this tutorial, you'll learn how to build a wiki-lite app using NextJS, NodeJS, MongoDB & Auth0.
+This is a demonstration of how you can build a wiki-lite app using NextJS, NodeJS, MongoDB & Auth0.

 ## Instructions to run :